Azure Windows Virtual Desktop vs Hosted Desktop with Your Office Anywhere

 Azure Windows Virtual Desktop Price Comparison with Hosted Desktop

-Let’s attempt to price it up in Azure, using like for like services
+Let’s attempt to price it up in Azure, using like for like services.
+Prices correct as of December 2020

 The first thing that makes you realise Windows Virtual Desktops aren’t aimed at small businesses is that you need one of Microsoft’s Enterprise plans for licences such as Windows 10 E3, Microsoft 365 E3 or E5, Microsoft 365 Business Premium, Windows 10 VDA E3.
 As the solution needs Microsoft Office let’s use the most cost-effective option which is the Microsoft 365 Business Premium plan